How to Conduct an Elimination Diet

 If you are experiencing any of these symptoms after consuming certain foods, contact your healthcare professional right away and work with him or her to determine what is causing the issue.
 Your doctor may suggest you undergo testing in lieu of an elimination diet if an allergy is suspected.

-• The elimination stage of an elimination diet consists of removing food from your diet you suspect is causing a sensitivity—you must conduct this stage over a short period, typically between two to three weeks.
+During the elimination phase, you’ll strictly avoid these foods for a set period, typically 2 to 4 weeks.
 You can start the elimination process by first eliminating foods you suspect to be the source of your discomfort, such as dairy or gluten.
 The next phase of the elimination process entails removing foods known to cause discomfort even if you do not suspect them to be the source of the issue.
 Wheat, soy, and seafood may inadvertently cause discomfort in some people, so work toward eliminating these items as the weeks progress.
-Even if these foods never caused issues before, include them in your diet, as some allergies develop suddenly and later in your life.
+It’s crucial to maintain a food diary to track your symptoms during this phase.
+This will help you gauge any improvements and prepare for the next step – reintroduction.

 Following the reintroduction stage, you are likely to have a better understanding of what types of food cause your discomfort or issues, and you can work toward permanently removing these items from your diet.
 If you have noticed an unpleasant reaction to several food groups during the reintroduction stage, speak with your healthcare professional about these results.
 Eliminating several food groups from your diet is not advisable and you may need to work with your doctor to determine a better way for you to handle your symptoms.